geomarker-io/codec/data-raw/codec_tbl/traffic/README.md

 Passenger vehicles (FHWA 1-3) are calculated as the total minus FHWA class 4-7 (single unit) and 8-13 (combo).

 For each 2020 census tract geography, sum the class-specific AADTM for all intersecting roads, weighted by their intersecting lengths.

+### Source Rights and Licenses

+HPMS data are produced by FHWA / USDOT.
+As U.S. federal government data, HPMS can be redistributed and used to create derived CoDEC measures with HPMS source attribution, publication year, access URL, and access date retained.